reefactor/brainfood_reference/README.md

 > Begin with end in mind
 > -- Stephen Covey

+> Never prostitute your principles in your work. — I will never prostitute myself in any way that I do what I don’t believe in.
+> -- Striking Thoughts: Bruce Lee's Wisdom for Daily Living (2000) edited by John Little

 * The [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule) principle of treating others as you want to be treated is spoiled by [hypocrisy of double standards](https://en.wikipedia.org/wiki/Hypocrisy)
 * [This is watter](https://www.youtube.com/watch?v=8CrOL-ydFMI) [speech](https://en.wikipedia.org/wiki/This_Is_Water) by David Foster Wallace
 * [Maps of Meaning The Architecture of Belief](https://www.youtube.com/watch?v=I8Xc2_FtpHI&list=PL22J3VaeABQAT-0aSPq-OKOpQlHyR4k5h) by Jordan B Peterson